Victim: On the show they caught him!

 - Insufferable Genius: Dietrich, who is widely read and very intelligent, and seems to be able to deliver an exposition lecture about just about anything that happens in the squad room.
 This habit of his became a Running Gag which constantly irritated the other detectives.
 That said, Dietrich is generally a nice guy, which Wojo brings up in "The Inventor" when he's under hypnosis and spends a few minutes saying what he thinks of all the officers in the squad.

 - Incredibly Lame Pun: Plenty of 'em, often examples of lame office humor like the post office man who says he "ZIPped right over."

 - Inkblot Test: In "The Psychiatrist", said psychiatrist has the squad look at inkblots.
 Yemana sees an elephant wearing a hat.
 "Now turn the picture upside down and tell me what you see."
-"An elephant standing on his head.
+"An elephant lying on his back.
 Wearing a hat."

 - Instrumental Theme Tune: Apparently one Hal Linden didn't care for, at least compared to some of his fellow actor's shows.
 Once on a talk show he appeared with some stars from other shows, all of who were introduced with a few note of their theme songs.
 When he was introduced Linden said "Man he has such a nice theme, and he has a great theme...me, I've got 'Bum...bumbumbum...bumbumbum...bababaddabadda bum'".

 - Insult to Rocks: In "Hash", a pair of Polish immigrants, one an actor and the other a theatre critic, have been arrested for fighting a saber duel.
 The actor fumes over a review in which the critic said he played his role "like a howling jackass".
 The irritated critic says, "I apologize to the jackasses!"note